xamarin/xamarin-macios/tools/devops/device-tests/README.md

 * statusContext: The context of the tests.
 Used to pair the status of the tests with an execution context, for example 'VSTS iOS device tests'
 * testsLabels: The labels to pass to xharness to decide which tests to be executed.
-* disableProviCleanup: Special parameter that allows to clean up the cache used by the provisionator.
+* disableProvisionatorCache: Special parameter that allows to clean up the cache used by the provisionator.
 * htmlReportStorage: The storage to be used for the html report.
 There are two storages available:
     - xamarin-storage: Old storage used by xamarin, to be deprecated.
     - vsdrop: New storage that uses azure blobs.